Online: Drug and Alcohol Awareness course

 - The impact of addiction on family members will be covered and support services available

-- The evidence base for different treatments and current thinking on treatments and addiction
+- Participants will be provided with the evidence base for different treatments and current thinking on treatments and addiction

 Connect with Your Trainer

-Participants will be encouraged to pose questions to trainers throughout the course using the open forum and there is the option of a weekly interactive session with Dr. Seán Foy each Saturday morning from 10am - 11am (GMT+1) to discuss the week's module and learning outcomes.
+Participants will be encouraged to pose questions to trainers throughout the course using the open forum and there is the option of a weekly interactive session with the trainer each Saturday morning from 10.00 - 11.00 (GMT+1) to discuss the week's module and learning outcomes.

-All participants will receive an electronic Certificate of Completion in Drug and Alcohol Awareness from The Learning Curve Institute.
+All participants who complete the course and contribute to the forum will receive an electronic Certificate of Completion in Drug and Alcohol Awareness from The Learning Curve Institute.